-TYPE No. 2-"CAM-LOCK" SPINDLE NOSE
+TYPE No. 2-"CAM LOCK" SPINDLE NOSE

+The cam-lock spindle nose is offered for all lathes up to and including the 18" size.
 This type of nose offers quick and convenient means for applying and removing chucks and face plates with emphasis upon convenience of clamping such fixtures to the nose.

-The 6" diameter nose is used.
+The 6" diameter nose is used on all sizes.
 Chuck manufacturers supply steel body chucks to fit directly to this size nose without using adapter plates, but the cam-lock type of chuck for 6" nose must be specifically ordered.